aadesh-kumar/Handwritten-Digits-Classification/README.md

 Sigmoid Function is used as the activation function for Neurons.

-Log(x) function is used instead of Sum of Square Residuals to penalize errors heavily.
+Log(x) function is used instead of Sum of Square Residuals to penalize errors more.

 Gradient Descent is implemented with mini-batches of size >= features, and weight regularization to prevent overfitting.